albatros13/spam-classifier/README.md

 It is assumed that the email samples is more or less balanced, i.e., there is an approximately equal number of spam and non-spam emails.
 There are various ways of handling unbalanced classes, but with no prior information about the data set, we skip this step.
-Data manipulation methods can be added to `prepare_data.ipynb` or a decision tree classifier can be used in the `train_classifier` method.
+Data manipulation methods can be added to `prepare_data.ipynb` or a decision tree classifier can be used in the pipeline.